Pranjal0901/Chatbot/README.md

 4. Add documents
 5. Run a sample query

-🤖 How It Works Internally
+# How It Works Internally
-1️⃣ Document Loading
+1. Document Loading
 Scans folder and loads supported formats

-2️⃣ Chunking
+2. Chunking
 Documents are broken into overlapping text blocks

-3️⃣ Embedding
+3. Embedding
 Chunks converted into dense vectors using SentenceTransformers

-4️⃣ FAISS Indexing
+4. FAISS Indexing
 Vectors stored for fast similarity lookup

-5️⃣ Querying
+5. Querying
 User question embedded and compared to stored vectors

-6️⃣ Prompt Construction

-Template injected with:

-context

-company name

-allowed topics

-7️⃣ Local LLM Generates Answer
+6. Local LLM Generates Answer
 Based only on allowed topics and given rules

-Author
+# Author

 Pranjal Singh
 AI | RAG | Automation Systems